Second MacDonald ministry: Social policy

 In education, various measures were introduced to promote equality and opportunity.
 More generous standards of school-planning were secured, while special attention was given to the provision of adequate accommodation for practical work.
-The number of “black-listed” schools was reduced from about 2,000 to about 1,500.
+The number of "black-listed" schools was reduced from about 2,000 to about 1,500.
 From 1929 to 1931, the number of certified teachers in service was increased by about 3,000, while the number of classes with more than 50 children was reduced by about 2,000.
-Capital expenditure on elementary school building approved by the Board of Education during 1930–1931 stood at over 9 million pounds, more than double the amount approved during 1928–29, the Conservative Government's last year in office.
-In addition, an annual grant to the Universities was increased by £250,000.
-Various military reforms were carried out, with the raising of the minimum age of enrolment into Officers Training Corps from 13 to 15, the abolition of the death penalty for certain offences, and the modification of the disciplinary code “in the direction of clemency.”
+Capital expenditure on elementary school building approved by the Board of Education during 1930–1931 stood at over £9 million, more than double the amount approved during 1928–29, the Conservative government's last year in office.
+In addition, an annual grant to the universities was increased by £250,000.
+Various military reforms were carried out, with the raising of the minimum age of enrolment into Officers' Training Corps from 13 to 15, the abolition of the death penalty for certain offences, and the modification of the disciplinary code "in the direction of clemency."

 A circular was issued that urged the need for an expansion of provisions for the health and welfare of children under the compulsory school age by the development of nursery schools and other services, and by April 1931, the amount of accommodation available in nursery schools was doubled.
 The number of staff in the school medical services was increased, while about 3,000 new places were provided in day and residential special schools for crippled or blind children and in open-air schools for delicate children.
 There was also a large increase in the number of meals supplied to school children, while support given by the government to the National Milk Publicity Council's scheme for supplying milk to children resulted in 600,000 children benefiting daily from this service.
 Technical education was developed and arrangements were made for co-operation between technical colleges and industry, while new regulations facilitated an expansion of adult education.
-In addition, the government increased the number of free places that Local Education Authorities could offer to 50%.
+In addition, the government increased the number of free places that local education authorities could offer to 50%.